 Again, as its 1928 source of inspiration, the Vacheron-Constantin Harmony Chronograph features a cushion-shaped case (here made of 18k rose gold).
 The lugs are fully integrated in the casebands without any discontinuance, creating a smooth profile but also a rather bulky shape.
 Considering that the watch measures 42 mm x 52 mm, 12.81 mm, a bit of thinness (or a separation between the case and the lugs) would have been pleasant, in order to lighten the case.
 However, the Harmony remains an elegant and classy chronograph that will be perfectly usable with dressy attires – a feeling that the monopusher constructions emphasizes.

 Overall, this Vacheron-Constantin Harmony Chronograph Calibre 3300 is a timepiece that is already interesting on its own.
 The construction and finish are superb and delicate and the look is elegant and classy – even if a bit bulky for us.
 This would have been a nice novelty alone but we have to consider the introduction of the new manufacture movement that sets the brand back in the game.
 Vacheron is now armed to face the other heavyweights of the industry with a movement that is perfectly finished, very pleasant to look at and technically interesting.
 The respect to the old traditions of watchmaking is a plus for us and we’d love to see this Calibre 3300 in future collections (in non-limited editions and with watches priced more reasonably).
 The Vacheron-Constantin Harmony Chronograph is priced at 74.300 Euros.
-More on Vacheron-Constantin.com and on the brand’s own forum, the Hour Lounge.
+More on Vacheron-Constantin.com.